Image 1 of 1

 This FORUM will address this landscape’s state of REALITY in this era of climate shifting.
 The awareness we endeavor to share aims to recognize how little we know about the situation and to discuss what we can do about it – thinking through ARBOREAL(ity) as transhistorical walks, talks, and awakenings.

-The Mildred’s Lane, PA Forest is a Petrie-dish of case studies, facing numerous sustainability challenges, and emerging threats to our wooded landscape – the Ash trees are already dead, and the Hemlock trees are rapidly succumbing to pestilent insect species.
+The Mildred’s Lane, PA Forest is a petri dish of case studies, facing numerous sustainability challenges, and emerging threats to our wooded landscape – the Ash trees are already dead, and the Hemlock trees are rapidly succumbing to pestilent insect species.
 We need to discover other forthcoming threats and environmental horrors throughout the U.S. Northeastern corridor.
 This will soon decimate these forests throughout the northeastern corridor.

 BOOK YOUR TICKET FOR THE FORUM